 The NISE Network also evaluates the impact of NanoDays as a national event.
-The evaluation team examines the reach of NanoDays nationally, and studies the impact of NanoDays on public awareness and understanding of nano.
 Findings from NISE Network evaluation studies are used to improve NanoDays materials, and to inform the Network of its impact on the public.
+As a part of the Summative Study of NanoDays 2014 Events, the evaluation team examined the reach of NanoDays nationally, and studied the impact of NanoDays on public and volunteer awareness and understanding of nano.
+Results from this study indicate the following: